cam-leo/cam-leo/README.md

 📘 Education:

-Studying Mathematics and Statistics at the University of Toronto.
+Bachelor of Science, Mathematics and Statistics at the University of Toronto.

 💼 Projects: